LyceanEM/LyceanEM-Python/docs/source/auto_examples/06_farfield_polarisation.rst

       warn(NumbaPerformanceWarning(msg))
     /home/timtitan/anaconda3/envs/EMDevelopment/lib/python3.8/site-packages/numba/cuda/cudadrv/devicearray.py:885: NumbaPerformanceWarning: Host array used in CUDA kernel will incur copy overhead to/from device. warn(NumbaPerformanceWarning(msg))
-    /home/timtitan/Documents/10-19-Research-Projects/14-Electromagnetics-Modelling/14.04-Python-Development/LyceanEM/lyceanem/electromagnetics/beamforming.py:1083: RuntimeWarning: divide by zero encountered in log10 logdata = 20 * np.log10(data)
     Structure does not exist
     no structures
-    Structure does not exist
-    no structures
+    /home/timtitan/Documents/10-19-Research-Projects/14-Electromagnetics-Modelling/14.04-Python-Development/LyceanEM/lyceanem/electromagnetics/beamforming.py:1083: RuntimeWarning: divide by zero encountered in log10 logdata = 20 * np.log10(data)
     Structure does not exist
     no structures
     Structure does not exist